AI Wave Function Simulator - Physics Interference Visualization Explore wave interference physics!

 }

-Initializes the simulation time to zero
+Resets the simulation clock to zero at the start.

 draw()